derickarts/openmct/API.md

 The main attributes to note are the `identifier`, and `type` attributes.
 * `identifier`: A composite key that provides a universally unique identifier for this object.
-The `namespace` and `key` are used to identify the object, and the key must be unique within the namespace.
+The `namespace` and `key` are used to identify the object.
+The `key` must be unique within the namespace.
 * `type`: All objects in Open MCT have a type.
 Types allow you to form an ontology of knowledge and provide an abstraction for grouping, visualizing, and interpreting data.
 Details on how to define a new object type are provided below.

 Open MCT uses a number of builtin types.
 Typically you are going to want to define your own if extending Open MCT.

 ### Domain Object Types

-Custom types may be registered via the addType function on the Type registry.
+Custom types may be registered via the `addType` function on the opencmt Type registry.

+eg.
 ```javascript
 openmct.types.addType('my-type', {
     label: "My Type",